S-T-3-V-3/CPPEngine/Documentation/Overview/NamingConventions.md

 **Examples:**
 - `XTickable`: Extension class providing tick functionality with default implementations
 - `XSerializable`: Extension class providing serialization functionalities
-- `XCollidable`: Extension class providing collision detection and handling methods

 ## Conclusion

-By adhering to these naming conventions and prefixes (F, G, E, I, X), the CPPEngine project maintains a structured and organized codebase, facilitating readability, maintainability, and scalability as the engine evolves and grows.
+By adhering to these naming conventions and prefixes (F, G, E, N, I, X), the CPPEngine project maintains a structured and organized codebase, facilitating readability, maintainability, and scalability as the engine evolves and grows.